Born Dalit: Always in and out

 As the newly appointed military secretary of the Baroda state, Ambedkar moved to the city of Vadodara.
 But nobody would rent him a house because he was an “untouchable”.
 He eventually had to lie about his caste identity to the owners of a Parsi inn to get a place to stay.
 But when it was discovered that he was Dalit. he was attacked by his Parsi neighbours.

-Ambedkar – who had studied at New York’s Columbia University and the London School of Economics – was forced to flee like a fugitive and spend a night under a tree on September 22, 2017.
+Ambedkar – who had studied at New York’s Columbia University and the London School of Economics – was forced to flee like a fugitive and spend a night under a tree.

 He later recounted that he “wept bitterly.
 After all, I was deprived of my precious possession – namely my shelter.”